bryanwb/jvmargs/README.md

 4. directive, ex: -Dcom.sun.management.jmxremote

 JVMArgs will ensure that only one value is stored for any given option.
-Here is a quick example
+Here is a quick example:

 ```Ruby
 args = JVMArgs::Args.new("-XX:-DisableExplicitGC", "-Xmx256M")